-Download your very own PDF copies of the 2018 Ceremony's Spiffy Poster and bookmark (today), and IgBill (in August), identical to the ones we print for the ceremony.
+Download your very own PDF copies of the 2018 Ceremony's spiffy poster, and bookmark, and IgBill, identical to the ones we printed for the ceremony.

-This 28th First Annual Ig Nobel Prize Ceremony will include many improbable things:
+This 28th First Annual Ig Nobel Prize Ceremony included many improbable things:

-- Ten new Ig Nobel Prize winners will be announced and introduced
+- Ten new Ig Nobel Prize winners were announced and introduced

-- The winners will physically receive their prizes, and a handshake, from genuine, genuinely bemused Nobel laureates:
+- The winners physically received their prizes, and a handshake, from genuine, genuinely bemused Nobel laureates:

-- THE THEME of the 2018 ceremony (though not necessarily of the achievements that win prizes) is: THE HEART.
+- THE THEME of the 2018 ceremony (though not necessarily of the achievements that win prizes) was: THE HEART.

 - PRE-PRE-CEREMONY TRANSEPT CONCERT in the transept (lobby) by The Boston Squeezebox Ensemble (BSE) (Colin Ferguson, Betty Widerski, Suzanna Schell, Rebecca Cooper, Sari Kalin, Annie Silverman, directed by Dr. Thomas Michel): "Themes From 'The Broken Heart Opera' "

-- PRE-CEREMONY PIANO CONCERTO in the theater proper by Ivan Gusev: "The Shoe-Drop Concerto," with John Overholt on shoes.
+- PRE-CEREMONY CONCERT in the theater proper by pianist Ivan Gusev: "The Shoe-Drop Concerto," with John Overholt on shoes.

 FIRST: a complete technical description in TWENTY-FOUR (24) SECONDS**